J-1 Visa Power Distribution Engineer Jobs

 Check whether your home country triggers the two-year rule

 Power engineering is often listed on the Exchange Visitor Skills List for developing countries, which activates the two-year home residency requirement under INA Section 212(e).
-Confirm your country's status with your designated sponsor before accepting an offer, since this affects future H-1B or green card eligibility.
+Confirm your country's status with your designated sponsor before accepting an offer, since this affects future H-1B visa or green card eligibility.

 Build your training plan around measurable grid engineering objectives